Skip to main content

 student writes on a white board in class

-The following courses have been approved as Climate Studies (CLI) courses, which means they have at least 20% of their content focused on climate change and climate solutions, and will count towards a forthcoming interdisciplinary Climate Studies minor.
-See below for instructions on how to find sections of Climate Studies courses offered in a given semester.
+The following courses have been approved as Climate Studies (CLI) courses, which means they have at least 20% of their content focused on climate change and climate solutions, and will count towards the new, interdisciplinary Climate Studies minor.
+See the bottom of this page for instructions on how to find sections of Climate Studies courses offered in a given semester.
 Faculty: Apply to have your course considered as a CLI course here.

 • ANT 4360 – Primate Conservation